Marpa House – The Future

 with love

-Prayers and Practices led by Khenpo Tseten Dojre of Shechen Monastery
+Prayers and Practices led by Khenpo Tseten Dorje of Shechen Monastery

-Prayers and Practices led by Khenpo Tseten Dojre of Shechen Monastery
+Prayers and Practices led by Khenpo Tseten Dorje of Shechen Monastery

 Led by Khenpo Tseten Dorje of Shechen Monastery after Kyabje Chime Rinpoche’s Parinirvana.